 2017 Jon works as creative practitioner in the Wales Lead Creative Schools scheme.

-“Thimble Monkey Superstar” chosen for Summer Reading Challenge.
+“Thimble Monkey Superstar” chosen for Summer Reading Challenge and shortlisted for the 2017 Lollies (Laugh Out Loud awards).